spacechase0/StardewValleyMods/README.md

 `PurchaseRequirements` | See [Event Preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions).
 If you do not want to have any `PurchaseRequirements` set this to `null`.

 ### Hats
-Hats are a planned feature for the 1.3-stable version of JsonAssets.
 Hats are 20x80 and can be added through a `Hats` folder.
 All hats are purchaseable through [hat mouse](https://stardewvalleywiki.com/Abandoned_House).
 There is a limit of 87 custom hats.

 A hats subfolder for a hat is a folder that contains these files: